An Activity-Based Model of Transport Demand for Greater Melbourne: Method

 Bandwidth selection was again based on calibration, where a variety of bandwidths were chosen, with the mode choice percentages aggregated to \gls{sa3} regions.
-These percentages were then compared to values obtained by aggregating the weighted \gls{vista} trips by destination category to \gls{sa3} region in order to select the bandwidth with the best fit for each destination category.
+These percentages were then compared with values obtained by aggregating the weighted \gls{vista} trips by destination category to \gls{sa3} region in order to select the bandwidth with the best fit for each destination category.
+It is noteworthy that park and education have relatively small bandwidths, indicating a high degree of local variation in attraction, whereas work, with its larger bandwidth, is less prone to local variation, instead more closely following the global trend of attraction being centered around the CBD.
+The commercial destinations required an even larger bandwidth, exhibiting even less deviation from the global trend.

-While these criteria ensure that regions are selected that are locally representative, it is also important to ensure that the virtual population is representative for all of Greater Melbourne.
-To account for this, distance distributions and destination attraction were tallied at the \gls{sa3} level, so that the destination region could also be selected based on how well it would improve the fit of the overall distributions.
-For example, the distances of previous cycling trips have been on average longer than the expected distribution.
-To account for this, in Figure \ref{fig_selectingNextRegion} the global distance probability is more likely to choose distances that are shorter than the local distance probability.
-This is also the case for destination attraction, where a higher probability has been placed on the inner city as an insufficient number of work trips have been arriving there.
+While these criteria ensure that regions are selected that are locally representative, it is also important to ensure that the transport demand is representative for all of Greater Melbourne.
+To account for this, distance distributions and destination attraction were tallied at the \gls{sa3} level, so that the destination region can also be selected based on how well it will improve the fit of the overall distributions.
+For example, consider Figure \ref{fig_selectingNextRegion}, where distances of previously generated cycling trips have been on average longer than the expected distribution.
+To account for this, the global distance probability is more likely to choose distances that are shorter than the local distance probability.
+This is also the case for destination attraction, where a higher probability is placed on the inner city as an insufficient number of work trips have arrived there.

-The final combined probability was then calculated by filtering the candidate regions to those within the hop count, and then adding the local distance and destination attraction probabilities to the global distance and destination attraction probabilities, normalising the probabilities so that their total equaled one.
+The final combined probability for selecting the next region is then calculated by filtering the candidate regions to those within the hop count, and then adding the local distance and destination attraction probabilities to the global distance and destination attraction probabilities, normalizing the probabilities so that their total equals one.
 From this point, a location could then be selected, as illustrated in Figure \ref{fig_selectingNextRegion}.